CherylFrankenfield/beepboop/README.md

 ## Specs

+### The program will not allow text input.
+*	Example Input: ?Hello
+*	Example Output:

-### The program takes a zero input and returns "Beep."
+### The program takes a zero input and returns "Beep!"
 *	Example Input: 0
-*	Example Output: Beep
+*	Example Output: ["Beep!"]

-### The program takes a 1 input and returns "Boop."
+### The program takes a 1 input and returns "Boop!" and displays from zero to one.
 *	Example Input: 1
+*	Example Output: ["Beep!", "Boop!"]

+### The program takes a 2 input and returns "2" and displays from zero to two.
+*	Example Input: 2
-*	Example Output: Boop
+*	Example Output: ["Beep!", "Boop!", "2"]

-### The program takes input numbers divisible by 3 and returns the sentence: "I'm sorry, Dave.
-I'm afraid I can't do that."
+### The program takes a 3 input and returns "I'm sorry, Dave.
+I'm afraid I can't do that" and displays from zero to three.
+For numbers divisible by 3, the program will return this sentence.
-*	Example: 9
+*	Example Input: 3
-*	Example Output: "I'm sorry, Dave.
-I'm afraid I can't do that."
+*	Example Output: ["Beep!", "Boop!", "2", "I'm sorry, Dave.
+I'm afraid I can't do that."]

-### The program takes all other numbers and returns them as entered.
+### The program takes a 4 input and returns "4" and displays from zero to four.
-*	Example Input: 40
+*	Example Input: 4
-*	Example Output: 4Beep
+*	Example Output: ["Beep!", "Boop!", "2", "I'm sorry, Dave.
+I'm afraid I can't do that", "4"]

-### The program will not allow text.
+### The program takes a 5 input and returns "5" and displays from zero to five.
-*	Example Input: ?Hello
+*	Example Input: 5
-*	Example Output:
+*	Example Output: ["Beep!", "Boop!", "2", "I'm sorry, Dave.
+I'm afraid I can't do that", "4", "5"]

+### The program takes a 6 input and returns "I'm sorry, Dave.
+I'm afraid I can't do that" and displays from zero to six.
+*	Example Input: 6
+*	Example Output: ["Beep!", "Boop!", "2", "I'm sorry, Dave.
+I'm afraid I can't do that", "4", "5", "I'm sorry, Dave.
+I'm afraid I can't do that"]

 ## Known Bugs